Frequently Asked Questions¶

 - Server device: a computer that is running the Kolibri software (e.g. a desktop computer, laptop, or Raspberry Pi).

 - One or more client devices that have web browsers (laptops, tablets, desktop computers, etc)

 For a single-device implementation (1) and (2) can be the same computer, with the browser connecting to the locally running Kolibri server.
 To make the software accessible to multiple client devices, you will need to put them on the same local network as the Kolibri server device (1), e.g. through a WIFI access point.

 How can I aligned resources to local curricula?¶

 Use Kolibri Studio curriculum tool to curate channels aligned to your local requirements.
 Once you finish creating the channels on Studio, you can import them on all your Kolibri implementations for use in learning environments.

 Kolibri is created, maintained, and operated by Learning Equality.

 The Learning Equality team primarily works in our San Diego offices, building software and shaping our road map based on our interactions with our partners around the world.
 We work with individual humanitarians and NGOs of all sizes to help them distribute Kolibri to offline communities around the world, and will work on site for research and training purposes.

 What is Kolibri’s affiliation with Khan Academy?¶

-Kolibri is an independent, open-source project maintained by Learning Equality, and is not officially affiliated with Khan Academy, although they are very supportive of the Kolibri project, and are one of our key partners.
+Kolibri is an independent, open-source project maintained by Learning Equality, and is not officially affiliated with Khan Academy, although they are very supportive of the Kolibri project.